5 Ways to Treat Spider Veins of the Face

 Spider veins are tiny broken blood vessels.
 Men and women everywhere get spider veins of the face.
 At least 20 - 25 million Americans are affected by vein disease, making spider veins one of the most common chronic conditions in North America.

-Spider veins of the face are different from spider veins in the legs.
+Spider veins of the face are different from spider veins of the legs.
 Also known as facial telangiectasias, spider veins of the face are smaller than leg veins.

-Aside from causing facial redness, they are harmless and generally cause no pain or discomfort.
+Aside from causing facial redness, these broken blood vessels are harmless and generally cause no pain or discomfort.

 What causes facial telangiectasis?

 As we age, our skin becomes thinner and it's easier to see these veins.
 Sun exposure and inflammatory diseases like acne or rosacea cause damage to blood vessel walls and prolonged dilation (from chronic inflammation) leading to broken capillaries.
 Once broken, the veins will not go back to their normal size or repair themselves.

 There are some conditions that cause spider veins of the face - and there's no way you can prevent them.